victorbaldin56/Onegin/README.md

 # Onegin
 A string sorter written on C, can sort strings by the beginning or by the end.
+The main purpose of this project is to turn Onegin to the "encyclopedia of Russian life" by sorting it by alphabet, skipping punctuation symbols.

 ## Build
 ```